gravitational/workshop/k8sprod.md

 ```

-Probably not the result you have expected.
+Probably not the result you expected.
 Over time the load on the nodes and docker will be quite substantial,
 especially if job is failing very quickly.

-Lets clean up the busy failing job first:
+Let's clean up the busy failing job first:

 ```bash
 $ kubectl delete jobs/bad
 ```

-Introduce `activeDeadlineSeconds` to limit amount of retries:
+Now let's use `activeDeadlineSeconds` to limit amount of retries:

 ```yaml